-UCD IT Services has re-opened the Daedalus IT Centre as per University protocols.
+UCD IT Services will re-open the Daedalus IT Centre in August as per University protocols.
 At present, pre-booking is essential if you require face to face support.
 UCD IT Services is continuing to provide IT support through our IT Helpdesk 9am - 5.30pm Monday to Friday.